Author has written 7 stories for Hunger Games, and Pokémon.

 Twenty-four teenagers, willing and unwilling, are thrust in the 63rd Hunger Games.
 The Gamemakers have set the scene: a televised arena of stone, ice and creepy holograms.
 Behind the scenes, Capitol sponsors send money to whomever they find the most entertaining, leaving boring tributes to their tragic fates.
 Every single teenager, and most of all the trained Careers, knows they must offer their audience a riveting show.

-The second part of Showdown follows the victor, and explores Capitol politics, President's Snow grab for power, PTSD, mentor-relationships, and finishes with the Rebellion.
+The second part of Showdown follows the victor.
+It explores Capitol politics, President's Snow grab for power, PTSD, mentor-relationships, and finishes with the Rebellion.

 Showdown's characters are all my own (it's not a SYOTS).
 Canon mentors, President Snow, and Caesar Flickerman have minor roles that become more major after the Games end.